 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures ("ASU 2023-07"), which expands disclosures about a public entity's reportable segments and requires more enhanced information about a reportable segment's expenses, interim segment profit or loss, and how a public entity's chief operating decision maker uses reported segment profit or loss information in assessing segment performance and allocating resources.
 ASU 2023-07 is effective for annual periods beginning after December 15, 2023.
-The Company is currently evaluating the impact of ASU 2023-07 on its consolidated financial statements and related disclosures.
+The Company expects ASU 2023-07 to impact only its disclosures with no impacts to its financial condition, results of operations or cash flows.